louisbarrett/Eager-Locomotive/README.md

 * Enable GuardDuty monitoring
  * Send new GuardDuty findings to the monitoring stack
-  * create new kinesis stream
+  * Create new kinesis stream
-  * configure cloudwatch event triggers
+  * Configure cloudwatch event triggers